Scott McGehee and David Siegel: Move to New York

-In 2004, Siegel and McGehee relocated to New York City to complete post production on Bee Season.
+In 2004, McGehee and Siegel relocated to New York City to complete post production on Bee Season.
 Their first film after returning to New York, a low-budget indie called Uncertainty (2008), was a return to the more experimental style of their first feature, Suture.
 The actors worked from a treatment written by McGehee and Siegel, but improvised their own dialogue after a long rehearsal process.
 Uncertainty premiered at the Toronto Film Festival and was released by IFC Films.

 Their next film, also set in New York, What Maisie Knew (2012), was from a screenplay written by Carroll Cartwright and Nancy Doyne, based on Henry James’ novel.
 McGehee and Siegel have said they were attracted to the challenge of telling the story from the point of view of the six-year-old main character, Maisie.
-The film premiered at the Toronto Film Festival and was distributed theatrically by Millennium Films.
+The film premiered at the 2012 Toronto Film Festival and was distributed theatrically by Millennium Films.

 Big Creek Projects

 After several projects failed to get off the ground, McGehee and Siegel once again raised equity financing to produce their next film, Montana Story.
 They have described writing the screenplay quickly, during the COVID-19 lockdowns of 2020, and then gathering a small group of actors and crew in a remote Montana location to shoot in a safe and controlled environment during the early days of the pandemic.
 The film premiered at the Toronto Film Festival in 2021, and was released theatrically by Bleecker Street.

 Around the same time, the filmmakers formed a new production company, Big Creek Projects, along with producing partner Mike Spreter.
-Montana Story is the first film produced under the Big Creek Projects banner.

-In February 2024, it was announced that Big Creek Projects' next film would be McGehee and Siegel's The Friend, an adaptation of Sigrid Nunez’ National Book Award-winning novel.
+Following Montana Story, Big Creek Projects produced McGehee and Siegel's seventh feature, The Friend (2024), an adaptation of Sigrid Nunez’ National Book Award-winning novel.
+Big Creek Projects has also produced the work of other independent filmmakers, such as Hailey Gates' debut feature Atropia, which premiered at the 2025 Sundance Film Festival and won the Grand Jury Prize, and Ira Sachs' film The Man I Love, which premiered in competition at the 2026 Cannes Film Festival.